algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 1. Check if the eco-mode is enabled by checking if a "SportShield 5" Bluetooth device is available.
 2. If you see one, wait until the battery level is lower than or equal to 15%
-3. If you don't see one, unlock the device by submitting the value 0x1 the "Unlock" Bluetooth field.
+3. If you don't see one, unlock the device by submitting the value 0x1 in the "Unlock" Bluetooth field.

 ### 15. Eco-mode - The lock can be unlocked via NFC